shawntabrizi/substrate-collectables-workshop/3/buying-a-kitty.md

 Self::transfer_from(owner.clone(), sender.clone(), kitty_id)
     .expect("`owner` is shown to own the kitty; \
     `owner` must have greater than 0 kitties, so transfer cannot cause underflow; \
-    `all_kitty_count` shares the same type as `owned_kitty_count`, \
+    `all_kitty_count` shares the same type as `owned_kitty_count` \
-    which means transfer cannot cause an overflow; \
+    and minting ensure there won't ever be more than `max()` kitties, \ which means transfer cannot cause an overflow; \
     qed");
 ```

 You will actually find proofs just like this [scattered throughout the substrate repository](https://github.com/paritytech/substrate/search?q=expect).

 Remember, as a blockchain developer, it is your duty to verify the sanctity of your code and logic within it.
-Substrate is not a framework built to protect you from errors, like a smart contract platform may provide.
+Substrate is not a framework built to protect you from errors like a smart contract platform may provide.

 Take a second to lean back in your chair, and ponder this last section, as it will be important to keep in mind when you start to develop your own projects with substrate.